learn-academy-2024-alpha/treasure-hunt-MattBarnabo/README.md

 **Branch**: restart

 - Can see a button called “Play Again”
+  -- added button saying restart game
+  -- added on click to button tag
+  -- created function called restartGameButton to handle logic -- set restart game to set the treasure and bomb indexes.
+  -- set board to an array of "?"
-- Can click on the “Play Again” button to reset the board game
+- Can click on the “Play Again” button to reset the board game -- created function called restartGameButton to handle logic -- set restart game to set the treasure and bomb indexes.
+  -- set board to an array of "?"

 **Story 4**: In order to play the treasure hunt game, as the user of the application, I should see a counter that starts at five and decrements by one every time I click on a square that is neither the treasure nor the bomb.

 **Branch**: counter